AxelSengkey/Image-Processing-Application/README.md

 # Image-Processing-Application
-Image Processing Application - created using Octave
+Image Processing Application - Created using Octave

 A simple application for image editing